 Xbox Series X price vs PlayStation 5 price

 After many leaks and speculation, Sony recently confirmed the PS5 Digital and PS5 prices at £360 ($400, AU$599) and £450 ($500, AU$750) respectively.
 That came as a pleasant surprise to those who'd expected the PS5 to be priced much higher than the rival Xbox Series X.

 As it turns out, the full-fat PS5 and Xbox Series X cost the same, although the all-digital Series S undercuts the PS5 Digital Edition by a fair margin of £90 ($100, AU$100).

 Bear in mind, however, that the Xbox Series S is less powerful than the Series X, whereas the PS5 Digital Edition is identical to the standard PS5 except for the lack of a disc drive.

 The Xbox Series X has a lot of exciting games confirmed for it but only the blockbuster titles will be offered as bundles.

 Having said that, some of the biggest titles are usually partnered with a new console.
 This year's instalments include FIFA 21, Fortnite, Rainbow Six Siege and Assassin's Creed Valhalla, all of which are confirmed for the new console.

-We know that Microsoft have teamed up with EA to bring over 60 of EA's biggest games to Xbox Game Pass Ultimate, which gives you access to 100+ games stored in the cloud.
+We know that Microsoft has teamed up with EA to bring over 60 of EA's biggest games to Xbox Game Pass Ultimate, which gives you access to 100+ games stored in the cloud.

-We can also expect the Xbox Series X and Series S to come bundled with accessories like wireless controllers and subscriptions to the online gaming platform Xbox Live.
+We can also expect the Xbox Series X and Series S to come bundled with accessories such as extra wireless controllers and subscriptions to the online gaming platform Xbox Live.
 Stay tuned, and we'll bring you more as we get it.